 What stops an employee from using the options available to them to improve their work-life balance?

 Would an employee’s work-life balance improve if those options are used?
+Or is it best to maintain the status quo?

+Is it feasible for increased communication to improve work-life balance for employees?
+If so, would it be better implemented at the employee level or organizational level?

 Methods